 2. Operation steps

-Step 1: Log into your Twitch account and click on the profile icon in the top right corner, then select the Creator Dashboard from the drop-down menu.
+Step 1: Log into your Twitch account, click your profile icon in the top right, and pick "Creator Dashboard" from the menu that drops down.

-It is important to note that this method is not applicable for preserving past broadcasts (VOD) or short clips;
+It is important to note that this method is not applicable for preserving past broadcasts (VOD) or short clips

 If you wish to save Twitch stream videos without the constraints of time, we recommend you use OBS to record locally to ensure that you have the original video files on hand.
 At the same time, regularly export the best content to YouTube or hard disk to prevent precious footage from being lost due to deadlines or unexpected policies (such as the 100-hour limit).